Have you been asked to take a verbal reasoning test but not sure on what to expect? Need to boost your test performance score?

 Our experts have all the advice and practice tests you need to prepare for your test.
-The practice tests on AssessmentDay simulate the tests used by employers, so take some of our example questions now to become familiar with the industry-standard style and layout.
-The best way to perform your best in a psychometric test is to be familiar with the test format and know what to expect.
-Practice is the best way to maximise your chances of test success.
+The practice tests on AssessmentDay simulate the tests used by employers, so read through this guide and take some of our example questions to become familiar with the industry-standard style and layout.

-Employers use your verbal reasoning score, together with other selection factors such as interview performance, to help them decide which candidate is most suitable for the role.
-Verbal reasoning tests used in selection usually take the form of a written passage followed by a series of questions with possible True, False or Cannot Say responses.
+Verbal reasoning tests usually take the form of a written passage followed by a series of questions with possible True, False or Cannot Say responses.
 It is important you know and appreciate the meaning of each response if you are to score highly.

 - True - The statement follows logically given the information contained within the passage.